jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: Improved distance calculation in UserDefinedGeoJsonSpatialFilter
 - Bugfix: Cancel pending insert futures on shutdown
 - Bugfix: Ensure callbacks are canceled when the client connection is shutdown
+- Bugfix: Ensure that the server responses to a registration of a continuous query

 ### Version 0.9.7 - 28.04.2020
 - New Feature: Added volume scale method in Hyperrectangle class